sebastiandesign/100-days-of-code/log.md

 **Today's Progress**: Deploying a React.JS App on GitHub

 **Thoughts:** Managed to get the React app on Github by following another tutorial: https://github.com/gitname/react-gh-pages.
 I'm really proud of myself!
 You can see the repository here: https://github.com/sebastiandesign/Number-Target-Game/tree/gh-pages and play the game by clicking on the link beside the description.

+### Day 13: May 6, 2018

+**Today's Progress**: Learning React.JS Part 10 - Recap

+**Thoughts:** I wanted to get another perspective of how to code in React, so I went to Lynda.com and watched the first course in the Become a React Developer path.
+I realized that there are different ways to set up components and learned how to make the code look cleaner.